Bird Identifier

 Appearance

-Adults are entirely snow white with a black bill, dark eye surrounded by a black eye-ring, and black legs and feet.
-The plumage has a translucent quality in bright light, and the bird's buoyant, hovering flight adds to its delicate appearance.
+Adults are entirely white with a black ring around large, dark eyes and a black bill with a blue-grey base.
+The plumage has a translucent, almost pearly quality in strong light, and the bird's buoyant, hovering flight adds to its otherworldly appearance.

 How to identify it